 Many ancient Roman pagan temples (such as also the Pantheon), were converted into Christian churches – thus aiding in preserving these ancient sites from perishing from abandonment or human destruction.
 Not frequently open to the public, it is very much worth visiting if you find it open when you are in the area.

-Currently, Ostia Antica is a large archaeological park similar to Pompeii, with incredibly preserved ancient Roman city that you can walk through, explore, and gives you a rare glimpse into ancient Roman city life.
+Currently, Ostia Antica is a large archaeological park similar to Pompeii, with an incredibly preserved ancient Roman city that you can walk through, and explore, and gives you a rare glimpse into ancient Roman city life.

-But unlike Pompeii, Osita Antica is smaller, less crowded, more tranquil in a park-like setting with shady sea pine trees.
+But unlike Pompeii, Osita Antica is smaller, less crowded, and more tranquil in a park-like setting with shady sea pine trees.

 About 15 miles southwest of Rome, Ostia used to be a 1st century BC harbor city of ancient Rome (and an outpost), then located at the mouth of the Tiber River.
 Due to silting, Ostia is now about 2 miles more inland than during ancient Roman times.